joseeden/joeden/docs/Cybersecurity/001-Fundamentals/006-Incident-Responses.md

 - Training teaches what to do, testing make sure you know how to do it.
 - Simulating an incident, can cost time and money

-To learn more, please see [Security Awareness.](./015-Security-Awareness-Training.md#incident-response-exercises)
+For more information, please see [Security Awareness.](./015-Security-Awareness-Training.md#incident-response-exercises)

 ## SOAR